 - Sending cards or emails to customers telling them about a new company could be considered indirect.
 Since customer lists are the property of the employer, this indirect solicitation breaks the agreement on several counts.

-- Advertising your new position in a special trade publication or the business section of a local paper that you know customers read could be indirect solicitation.
-It's difficult to prove intent in this case, since many people advertise new positions.
+- Advertising a new position in a special trade publication or the business section of a local paper that employees read could be an indirect solicitation.

 Advertising a new position or new company to the general public gets really fuzzy.
 Is that indirect solicitation?
 Doesn't everyone have the right to advertise?
 And what about social media?
 Can you announce your new position on Facebook or LinkedIn without incurring a lawsuit?